 6. An especially novel type of benchmarking insight involves aligning two numeric measures.
 One measure expresses the stand-out behavior, while the second forms the peer group, possibly in combination with symbolic attributes.
 For example, “In Texas, Park Plaza Hospital in Houston, TX has the lowest nurse-communication rating (2 stars) of the 88 hospitals with as high a doctor-communication rating (4 stars).”

 7. By specifying any known algebraic relationships among measures, the engine can insert action-oriented remarks such as the one italicized in this nursing-homes insight (see it online): “Carroll Manor Nursing & Rehab in Washington, DC has the fewest total nurse staffing hours per resident per day (2.05) of all the 724 nursing homes that are located within a hospital.
-That 2.05 compares to an average of 4.8 across those 724 nursing homes.
+That 2.05 is 57% lower than the average of 4.8 across those 724 nursing homes.
 Reaching the average of 4.8 would imply an extra 80.9 nursing staff per day, assuming an 8-hour workday.”

 8. Input data can be numeric, symbolic, yes/no, and even set-valued, which gives rise to innovative comparisons like this: “Of the 1,488 hospitals that have at least 4 stars as an overall hospital rating, Shasta Regional Medical Center in Redding, CA is one of just 2 that have a 1-star rating in each of cleanliness, communication about medicines, doctor communication, and quietness (4 total).”